DenysMb/WCG-WallpaperColorSchemeGenerator/README.md

 ## Background service
 If you want to execute it in terminal as a background service, you should follow the steps above but with the `wcg-background` script instead.

+## Check too
+You can check too my others two scripts:
+- [CSG - Color Scheme Generator](https://github.com/DenysMb/CSG-ColorSchemeGenerator): With this script you can easily generate any color-scheme by using a color picker!
+- [TKP - Tile Color Picker](https://github.com/DenysMb/TKP-TileColorPicker): With this script you can set the header/tile color of a window to match with their main window color.
+This is a Python version of the [TKP script](https://github.com/siggsy/Tkp) from [@siggsy](https://github.com/siggsy)

 ## Example